CUGLiving/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
 The Canopy CI (clumping index) indicates the spatial distribution pattern of foliage.
 CI=1: random distribution; CI>1: regular distribution; CI<1: clumping distribution.
-This software programmed by JavaScript in Goole Earth Engine （GEE） to produce global CI products based on the remote sensing dataset.
-It is a visualization software that runs directly in the GEE to provide downloading within a self-defined scale.
+This software programmed by JavaScript in Goole Earth Engine （GEE） is to produce global CI products based on the remote sensing dataset.
+It is a visualization software which runs directly in the GEE to provide CI downloading at a user-defined scale.

-Currently, users can directly get daily, montly, yearly CI image from March 2000 to May 2020 and can export in a global or regional scale.
-All methods and technologies are referenced from the perivous puiblications on the end of this page.
-The main constitutes of the codes is:
+Now, CI products in tif format from March 1 2000 to May 1 2020, at regional or global scale, with a temporal scale ranging from daily, montly, even yearly cant be directly acquired.
+Publications  to which methods and technologies were referred are listed at the end of this page.
+The program is composed of the following steps:

-1) filter image datasets by designated date range to into corresponding imagecollections.
+1) filter image datasets by designated date range to corresponding image collections.
 2) generate multi-band image containing the required data and stack it in a image collection for CI retrieval.
 3) Retrieve daily CI based on band calculations and exclude low quality pixels.
 4) The Savitzky-Golay smoothing filter (SG-filter) was conducted for daily CI collection then to composite monthly or yearly CI image by quality indicator and provide final CI to download.